 - 1. The Surviving Children definition within the Survivor Income Benefit will always include children related to You by civil union. - 2.
 The Surviving Spouse definition within the Survivor Income Benefit will always include civil unions. - 3.
 Entering a civil union, terminating a civil union, the death of a party to a civil union or a party to a civil union losing employment, which results in a loss of group insurance, will all constitute as a Change in Family Status. - 4.
-Complications of Pregnancy, if shown in the Definitions section of the certificate, will always include acute nephritis or nephrosis, cardiac decompensation, missed abortion or any similar medical and surgical conditions of comparable severity regardless of hospital confinement. - 5.
-The Claim Appeal provision will always include the following:
+The Complications of Pregnancy provision, if shown in the Definitions section of the Certificate, is revised as follows: